flumx-company/mashrooms-api/README.md

 - In another terminal, one needs to launch NestJS: npm run start:dev

+## Project launch on staging mode
+main.docker-compose.yml is used for staging.

 ## Dockerfile
 Dockerfile is used for deployment on staging /*and production*/.
 It is not used for development mode.
 Because in development mode, api is launched separately from docker.